zramsay/eris-cli/docs/specs/jobs_specification.md

 ## <a name="contractsJobs"></a>Contracts Jobs

-Contracts jobs exposed through eris:pm are available in the following job types:
+Contracts jobs exposed through the package manager are available in the following job types:

 * [deploy](#deployJob): deploy a single contract
 * [call](#callJob): send a transaction to a contract (can only be sent to existing contracts)